 During Children’s Week, local councils, organisations, schools and early childhood services organise a range of open days, displays and special events that celebrate childhood, showcase children's achievements.

-All Children’s Week events are offered free-of-charge to Victorian families with children aged 0-12 years.
+All Children’s Week events are offered free-of-charge to Victorian families with children aged 0 to 12 years.
 This represents a great opportunity for Victorian families to enjoy a fun, engaging and educational experience at minimal expense.

 Calendar of events